Electric Vehicle Tax Credit 2024: A Complete Guide

 Qualifying Vehicles for the EV Tax Credit

-Keep in mind that this list may change, so it’s crucial to confirm whether a particular vehicle is eligible before making a purchase.
+Remember that this list may change, so it’s crucial to confirm whether a particular vehicle is eligible before purchasing.

 To claim the EV tax credit, you must file Form 8936 when you file your federal income taxes.
 The credit is nonrefundable, meaning it can eliminate or lower taxes owed but will not result in a refund.
 Here are the steps to claim the EV tax credit:

-- Verification of the maximum tax credit for which the vehicle is eligible.
+- TIN and Name of the taxpayer: Verify the maximum tax credit for which the vehicle is eligible.

 - Date of sale and sales price